Whether they’re going near or far, choose VIVOTIF for your travelers

 Visit the Resources page for more information about VIVOTIF.

-VIVOTIF is indicated for immunization of adults and children greater than 6 years of age against disease caused by Salmonella enterica serovar Typhi.
+VIVOTIF is indicated for immunization of adults and children greater than 6 years of age against disease caused by Salmonella typhi.

 VIVOTIF is contraindicated in patients with a hypersensitivity to any component of the vaccine or the enteric-coated capsule.
 The vaccine should not be administered to persons during an acute febrile illness.
 Safety of the vaccine has not been demonstrated in persons deficient in their ability to mount a humoral or cell-mediated immune response, due to either a congenital or acquired immunodeficient state including treatment with immunosuppressive or antimitotic drugs.
 The vaccine should not be administered to these persons regardless of benefits.

-Concomitant Administration with Anti-malarial Drugs: Several anti-malaria drugs, such as mefloquine, chloroquine and proguanil (not approved for use in US) possess anti-bacterial activity which may interfere with the immunogenicity of VIVOTIF.
-A study showed that mefloquine and chloroquine can be administered together with VIVOTIF.
+Concomitant Administration With Anti-malarial Drugs: Several anti-malaria drugs, such as mefloquine, chloroquine, and proguanil (approved in the United States as 1 of the 2 active ingredients in Malarone and its generic equivalents) possess anti-bacterial activity, which may interfere with the immunogenicity of VIVOTIF.
+A study in healthy adults showed that mefloquine and chloroquine can be administered together with VIVOTIF.
 Proguanil should be administered only if 10 days or more have elapsed since the final dose of VIVOTIF was ingested.

 Please see full Prescribing Information.